LA BREA AVE DINING GEM TURNS THREE

-La Brea Avenue has seen quite the revival over the years, first with Rascal in 2011, then with the addition of chic shops, which replaced the rows of rug and antique stores.
-Posh eateries like République, Sugarfish, Sycamore Kitchen, and Odys and Penelope followed.
-And now celebrating its second year, Commerson, a popular neighborhood bistro, is another reason to pay a visit to the Mid Wilshire district.'
+La Brea Avenue has seen quite the revival over the years, first with Rascal in 2011, then with the addition of chic shops, which replaced the rows of rug and antique stores, followed by posh eateries like République, Sugarfish, Sycamore Kitchen, and Odys + Penelope.
+And now celebrating its third year, Commerson, a popular neighborhood bistro, is yet another reason to pay a visit to the Mid-Wilshire district.

-I live in the neighborhood and I’m so stoked to have so many wonderful options to dine and drink at—all walking distance from me.
-Commerson is practically at the corner of La Brea Avenue and Wilshire Boulevard and it will definitely see its profile rise when the Metro’s long-awaited Purple Line is finally up and running.
+I live in the neighborhood and I’m so happy to have so many wonderful options to dine and drink at—all walking distance from me.
+Commerson is practically at the corner of La Brea Avenue and Wilshire Boulevard and it will definitely see its profile rise even more when the Metro’s long-awaited Purple Line is finally up and running.

-For anyone around Miracle Mile or Mid Wilshire, get to know and love Commerson.
-For anyone else looking for a solid eats and drinks, Commerson is not to be overlooked.
+For anyone around Miracle Mile or Mid-Wilshire, get to know and love Commerson.
+For anyone else looking for a solid eats and drinks in the area, Commerson is not to be overlooked.

 Commerson is located at 788 S. La Brea Avenue.
-Open Sunday, Tuesday, Wednesday from 5pm to 11pm; Thursday, Friday and Saturday from 5pm to 1am.
-Weekend Brunch is offered 10am to 3pm.
+Open Sunday, Tuesday, Wednesday, Thursday from 5pm to 11pm; Friday and Saturday from 5pm to 12am.
+Happy Hour occurs 5pm to 7pm and Weekend Brunch is offered from 10am to 3pm.
 Call 323-813-3000.
-Valet parking available Friday-Sunday from 5pm to 10pm for $5.
-Two hour validated parking is offered for free garage parking—enter at 8th Street and Sycamore.
+Valet parking available.
+Two hour validated parking is offered for free in building’s garage—enter at 8th Street and Sycamore.